fdecode/silx-furtif/furtif-core/README.md

-This is part of [**Furtif**](https://github.com/fdecode/silx-furtif) project
+This is part of [**Furtif**](https://crates.io/crates/furtif) project

 `furtif-core` contains core components for implementing furtif application

 ## Notes:
+About version 0.1.2:
+* `CombiLattice` is deprecated and replaced by `EnumLattice`
+* Dependencies are updated

-Documentation is generated under the hypothesis that feature `silx` is enabled, which is default configuration.
+Documentation is generated under the hypothesis that feature `silx` is enabled, which is default configuration

 By default, feature `silx` is enabled, which means:
 * Serialization/deserialization (`serde` and `rkyv`) and archive (`rkyv`) features are enabled